rduivenvoorde/blikveld/README.md

 Start Flask from within src dir (see: https://flask.palletsprojects.com/)

 ```
-# cd into the src dir
+# cd into the blikvedl dir
-cd src
 # now:
 export FLASK_APP=app
 # if you want development mode (auto reload when editing)